 This list of the best Douglas Laing whiskies was so hard to put together.
-They have released so many sensation whiskies over the years.
-I wrote another blog about the history of Douglas Laing.
-If you want to learn more about their whisky, give it a read.
+They have released so many sensational whiskies over the years.
+If you want to learn more about their whisky, give our recent blog post a read.

 Every month The Dram Team sends six fantastic whiskies to our members.
 The June 2020 box included all of my favourite Douglas Laing whiskies.
 So, if you want to try these stellar whiskies, you’re in luck!

 You can order The Douglas Laing Collection right now.

 Better still, join our Dram Team Tasting Club!
 Use the code on the page to get a welcome discount of £10 off the Douglas Laing Collection.
 And, as a special bonus, you’ll save £5 on every box after that!

 Our members have our whiskies delivered right to their doors every month, what more could you ask for?